TaniMasanori/PDF2Anki/docs/20251023_streamlit_implementation.md

 - ✅ Download capability for both MD and TSV files

 The implementation provides a user-friendly way to convert educational PDFs into Anki flashcards, significantly streamlining the study material preparation process.

+## Post-Implementation Fix

+After initial implementation, encountered an import error where Python was trying to import from the built-in `types` module instead of our local module.
+Fixed by:
+- Renaming `src/types.py` to `src/pdf2anki_types.py`
+- Updating import statement in `streamlit_app.py`
+- This is a common Python issue when naming modules the same as built-in modules